-Autoimmune encephalitis (also known as autoimmune limbic encephalitis) is an antibody-mediated autoimmune-mediated inflammation of the brain, typically involving the limbic system, although all parts of the brain can be involved.
+Autoimmune encephalitis, also known as autoimmune limbic encephalitis, is an antibody-mediated brain inflammatory process, typically involving the limbic system, although all parts of the brain can be involved.

 Autoimmune encephalitis can be divided broadly into two groups, based on whether or not antibodies are the result of an underlying tumour: